-As of December 31,
+As of Dec ember 31,

 2019 2018

-- (In \$ mi illions)
+(In \$ n nillions)

 Finished goods 718 697

 Work-in-process 76 70

 Raw materials and supplies 244 279

 Total 1,038 1,046

 9. Investments in Affiliates

 Entities in which the Company has an investment accounted for under the equity method of accounting or equity investments without readily determinable fair values are considered affiliates; any transactions or balances with such companies are considered affiliate transactions.